As We Venture Out More, What Happens to the Household Care Category? 7/20/2021

 Then again, many of the habits created during the pandemic may stick.
 I certainly will continue eating at home, and I know that my neighbor continues to order paper products online – if the huge packages I regularly see in my building’s vestibule are any indication.

-“We’re expecting to see some shifts in the household care categories as things open up and people get back to work,” says on buyer for a major regional grocery chain.
-“For example, dish detergent will soften as people go out to restaurants more, and starches and softeners will come back as people dress up more for the office.
-Things will start to normalize.”
+“We’re expecting to see some shifts in the household care categories as things open up and people get back to work,” says Michael Schueler, Sr. Category Manager - Household Cleaning and Laundry, Southeastern Grocers.
+“For example, dish detergent sales will soften as people go out to restaurants more, starches and softeners will come back as people dress up more for the office.
+As life begins to normalize, we will see purchasing behavior shift but overall with a higher base than prior to the pandemic in most categories.”

 One thing’s clear.
 It won’t be easy to predict which COVID-related changes will stick and which will revert back to pre-COVID activities.
 It’s likely most will maintain some sort of hybrid.
 As retailers and brands, we’ll have to keep a close eye on our shoppers, wherever they are – via loyalty programs, digital tracking, in the stores – and do what we can to assure them that we are there for them when, where and how they prefer to engage with us.